italia/spid-cie-oidc-docs/docs/en/revocation_endpoint.rst

 Request
 +++++++

-La richiesta al Revocation Endpoint consiste nell'invio del token che si vuole revocare unitamente a una Client Assertion che consente di identificare il RP che esegue la richiesta.
+The request to the Revocation Endpoint consists of sending the token to be revoked, together with a Client Assertion that allows the identification of the RP that makes the request.

-**Esempio:**
+**Example:**

 .. code-block::